Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-3.md

 Do the same for the whitelabel brand by running `obt dev --brand whitelabel`.
 You should see a Sass error `Error: 'The color "slate" does not exist.`.
 This error is because we set a border colour by name `oColorsByName('slate')` in [part two](/docs/tutorials/create-a-new-component-part-2), but slate is not in the limited [whitelabel colour palette](https://registry.origami.ft.com/components/o-colors@5.2.5/?brand=whitelabel#demo-primary-palette).

-To fix this error, we need to set the border colour of our component differently depending on which brand is being used.
+To fix this error we need to set the border colour of our component differently depending on which brand is being used.

 ### Configuring Brand Variables